Investing in Our Families & Community

 Grants

-Three categories, four grants each , including three civic grants designed to strengthen community participation.
+Three categories, four grants each — including three civic grants designed to strengthen the bonds between families and neighbors.

 RESEARCH

-GrantsFunding inquiry, discovery, and the translation of knowledge into community action.
+GrantsFunding inquiry, discovery, and the translation of knowledge into action that strengthens families and communities.

 Seed Inquiry Grant